 In connection with this offering, all members of our senior management, our directors and the selling stockholders have entered into written "lock-up" agreements providing in general that, for a period of 90 days from the date of this prospectus, they will not, among other things, sell their shares without the prior written consent of Credit Suisse Securities (USA) LLC and Goldman, Sachs & Co.
 However, these lock-up agreements are subject to a number of specified exceptions.
 See "Shares Eligible for Future Sale - Lock-up Agreements" for more information regarding these lock-up agreements.
-Upon the expiration of the lock-up period, an additional shares of our common stock will be tradable in the public market subject, in most cases, to volume and other restrictions under federal securities laws.
+Upon the expiration of the lock-up period, an additional 6,162,998 shares of our common stock will be tradable in the public market subject, in most cases, to volume and other restrictions under federal securities laws.
 In addition, as of April 30, 2007, options exercisable for an aggregate of approximately 4,824,707 shares of our common stock are outstanding.
-We have entered into agreements with the holders of approximately shares of our common stock under which, subject to the applicable lock-up agreements, we may be required to register those shares.